-The Twin Otter is a high winged, un-pressurized twin engine turbine powered aircraft with fixed tricycle land gear.
+The Twin Otter is a high winged, un-pressurized twin-engine turbine powered aircraft with fixed tricycle land gear.
 The aircraft was designed as a rugged commuter and is capable of carrying passengers and cargo into remote unimproved locations, including ski and water-based operations.
-The 19 seat twin-engine turbo-prop utility aircraft is powered by two PT6A (-20/-27) turboprop engines.
+The 19 seat twin-engine turboprop utility aircraft is powered by two PT6A (-20/-27) turboprop engines.

-The Twin Otter is commonly classified as a Short Takeoff and Landing (STOL)-capable aircraft, being capable of operating from short and rough runways in all climates.
+The Twin Otter is commonly classified as a Short Takeoff and Landing (STOL)-capable aircraft, is capable of operating from short and rough runways in all climates.
 This capability has been largely attributed to the Twin Otter’s high rate of climb and design features including its double slotted trailing edge flaps and ailerons that work in unison with the flaps to boost STOL performance.

 Max Take-Off Weight (MTOW)